IanLeCorbeau/raven/README.md

   * Layouts can be set [pertag](https://dwm.suckless.org/patches/pertag/).
   * Available layouts: tile (default master stack layout), right master/left stack, top master/bottom stack, floating, "stackmode" (just monocle mode with gaps, really).

+Bug: the only bug that I'm aware of is very specific and relates to Polybar.
+If for some reason Polybar is relaunched from a terminal, sometimes the ewmh module will crash, with the only message being: disabling module "ewmh" (reason: XCB_WINDOW(3)).
+Pretty sure I know the underlying cause, but this issue is so small that I'll probably wait for the xcb rewrite to fix it.
+In the meantime, simply closing the terminal, reopening it and relaunching Polybar will fix the problem.
+No need to log out of X and log back in.

 A more appropriate README will be made later.
 For now, some keybindings not in dwm:

 MODKEY is Mod4Mask (aka Super/Windows Key)